Quick answer

 | Training + spares | Who teaches, year-one kit | Who owns month one? |

-Why the below-waterline work gets skipped → Hidden cost of robot integration
+Why below-waterline work gets skipped → Hidden cost of robot integration

 Pre-PO ROI checklist